gurmitteotia/guflow/README.md

  Install-Package Guflow
  ```
  ### Description
-[Amazon SWF](https://aws.amazon.com/swf/) allows you to create distributable, elastic and fault tolerant workflows and acivities.
+ Guflow provides high level and easy to use APIs to program [Amazon SWF](https://aws.amazon.com/swf/).
+In Guflow you write-
+* Workflows to orchestrate the scheduling of AWS lambda functions, activities and timers
+* Activities to carry out the task.
 While you can program Amazon SWF directly using REST api or Amazon .NET SDK, it will be very time consuming and error prone approach.
 Guflow will provide you high level and easy to use APIs to program the Amazon SWF.

 ### Example
 Following example shows BookHolidays workflow using AwsLambda: